perkss/eggplant/README.md

 Our Motto: **_"Simplicity is key"_**

 Eggplant just works, it has simple to read phrases and a BDD style test can be written in under 30 seconds, we do not try and over complicate things.
-Except reading right to left!!
-(See the examples and you will understand)

 ## Features: